hcikim/WebCrawler/README.md

 URL: [https://open.spotify.com/](https://open.spotify.com/)

 Spotify is one of the most popular music websites.
-It crawls songs' title and artists from playlists.
+This webcrawler collects titles and artists of a given playlists.
 To utilize this crawler, you are required to specify a list of URLs which you wish to crawl.<br>

 All crawler in this repository is only for academic research purposes.